 The City of Melbourne is transforming Southbank Boulevard and Dodds Street by shifting traffic to create 2.5 hectares of public space.

-Southbank Boulevard between Kavanagh Street and St Kilda Road has recently reopened to vehicle traffic.
+Southbank Boulevard between Kavanagh Street and St Kilda Road recently reopened to vehicle traffic.
 Please note the changing conditions.

 Entrance to the Arts Centre Melbourne and Australian Ballet Centre car parks is currently via Sturt St or Kavanagh Street.
 Please note, pedestrian detours are in place and walks to the Centre may be slightly longer than usual.